tyronechen/intro-to-ML-for-bio/modules/02_RF_model/handout/handout.md

 ```
 We have previously determined the length of `kmer=5` to be used here.

-We will next join the individual `kmers` to long string of setnence equivalent.
+We will next join the individual `kmers` to long string of sentence equivalent.
 Use the following function:

 ```
 def to_sentence(words):